davmac314/dasynq/README.md

 ## Using Dasynq

-See doc/USAGE.md for details on how to use Dasynq.
+See doc/USAGE.md for details on how to use the Dasynq API.

-Note: the build system currently incorporates no installation target; the suggested way to use Dasynq is to copy the dasynq header files into the source tree of your own program.

-Run "make check" to run the test suite.
-Minor edits to the top-level Makefile may be required.
+To build, edit the Makefile and uncomment the variable settings for the appropriate OS.
+Run "make check" to run the test suite (use "gmake" on BSDs).
+Run "make install" to install (set "DESTDIR" if you want to install to an alternate location for packaging purposes, eg "make DESTDIR=/tmp/dasynq install").

-On OpenBSD, you must install "eg++"; the g++ from the base system is too old.
+On OpenBSD, you must install "eg++" or llvm; the g++ from the base system is too old (4.2 in OpenBSD 6.1;
+4.9+ is required.).

+After installation, you can use "pkg-config" to find the appropriate flags to compile against Dasynq:

+    pkg-config --cflags dasynq
+    pkg-config --libs dasynq

+It is also possible to simply copy the Dasynq headers directly into your own project.